actions/setup-python/README.md

 This action sets up a python environment for use in actions by:

-- optionally downloading and caching a version of python by version and adding to PATH
+- optionally installing a version of python and adding to PATH.
+Note that this action only uses versions of Python already installed in the cache.
+The action will fail if no matching versions are found.
 - registering problem matchers for error output

 # Usage